Axis Integrated Mental Health logo

 Is TMS Covered by Insurance?

-Yes, TMS therapy for OCD is increasingly covered by insurance, including plans from Centene, BCBS, and Palmetto GMA.
+Yes, TMS therapy is always covered by most commercial insurance providers for depression.
+However, for OCD it is only sometimes covered by insurance.
 Most policies require a diagnosis and proof of two failed medication trials.
-For teens or children, insurance typically does not offer coverage, but Axis does provide cash-pay options for these age groups.
+For teens or children, insurance typically does not offer coverage, but Axis does provide cash-pay options for these age groups at a discount.

 How Axis Integrated Mental Health Makes OCD Treatment Personal